 13.4 Addressing Slavery

 Contrasting proposals were put forth to deal with slavery.
 Reformers in the antebellum United States addressed the thorny issue of slavery through contrasting proposals that offered profoundly different solutions to the dilemma of the institution.
-Many leading American statesmen, including slaveholders, favored colonization, relocating American blacks to Africa, which abolitionists scorned.
+Many leading American statesmen, including slaveholders, favored colonization, relocating American Blacks to Africa, which abolitionists scorned.
 Slave rebellions sought the end of the institution through its violent overthrow, a tactic that horrified many in the North and the South.
-Abolitionists, especially those who followed William Lloyd Garrison, provoked equally strong reactions by envisioning a new United States without slavery, where blacks and whites stood on equal footing.
+Abolitionists, especially those who followed William Lloyd Garrison, provoked equally strong reactions by envisioning a new United States without slavery, where Blacks and Whites stood on equal footing.
 Opponents saw abolition as the worst possible reform, a threat to all order and decency.
-Slaveholders, in particular, saw slavery as a positive aspect of American society, one that reformed the lives of slaves by exposing them to civilization and religion.
+Slaveholders, in particular, saw slavery as a positive aspect of American society, one that reformed the lives of enslaved people by exposing them to civilization and religion.

 13.5 Women’s Rights

 The spirit of religious awakening and reform in the antebellum era impacted women lives by allowing them to think about their lives and their society in new and empowering ways.
 Of all the various antebellum reforms, however, abolition played a significant role in generating the early feminist movement in the United States.
 Although this early phase of American feminism did not lead to political rights for women, it began the long process of overcoming gender inequalities in the republic.